 Connect With Us

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Dr. Michael T. Hames from Florence Foot Center.
+Toe pain can disrupt your daily activities.
+If you have any concerns, contact Dr. Michael T. Hames of Florence Foot Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Florence, Alabama .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.